kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    Our mighty spells and blades prevailing
    /
    Ere departing we discovered a dastardly plot
-   To create more of them via ritual and sin we question the corpse and set flame blazing
+   To create more of them via corruption and sin we question the corpse and set flame blazing